Countability versus Computability

-The above theorem gives us a necessary and sufficient condition for a set $S$ to be enumerable: Having an algorithm {\em deleteMin} with a counting order $\toge$.
-Every element of $S$ can be enumerated one by one from the smallest by the counting order $\toge$.
-Note that $S$ can be any enumerable set, not just a set of natural numbers.
-The enumerated elements are not necessarily in increasing order.
-For instance, the set $N_{TM}$ (the complement of $E_{TM}$) is recognizable but undecidable, then $N_{TM}$ cannot be enumerated in increasing order (see Theorem\,\ref{decidable}).
-The above theorem can also explain why uncomputable sets like $E_{TM}$ (the emptiness problem of Turing machines) are unenumerable, because these sets lack algorithm {\em deleteMin} or a counting order.
-In $S=\{x \in \N \mid p(x) = 1\}$, the high complexity of $p(x)$ may destroy the counting order of $\N$ and make no counting orders available for $S$, so $S$ may lose any counting order and become unenumerable.
+Theorem\,\ref{delete} gives us a necessary and sufficient condition for an enumerable set $S$: Having an algorithm {\em deleteMin} with a counting order $\toge$.
+Using algorithm {\em deleteMin}, every element of $S$ can be enumerated one by one from the smallest by the counting order $\toge$.
+If $S$ is a formal language, then the enumerated numbers are not necessarily increasing in the canonical order.
+For instance, let $H$ be the formal language for the halting problem of Turing machines.
+Since $H$ is computable yet undecidable, $H$ cannot be increasingly enumerated in the canonical order (see Theorem\,\ref{decidable}).

-Since an enumerable set is also countable, Theorem\,\ref{delete} provides a sufficient condition for countable sets.
-Can we have a necessary and sufficient criterion for countable sets?
-It looks unlikely, because an uncomputable bijection prohibits the existence of any procedure like algorithm {\em deleteMin}.